RobTillaart/SRF05/README.md

 and relative humidity (0..100).

 The function uses an interpolation formula derived from the table above.
-This returns a speed with an error margin < 1%, mostly < 0.5%
+This returns a speed with an error margin less than 1%, and for the most part it is even better than 0.5%.

+Be aware that especially humidity sensors have an accuracy, often in the range from two to five percent.
+So it won't get much better.

 #### Performance

 Assumes default speed of sound of 340 m/sec.

+Expected pulse timing.

 | distance (cm) | time (us) |
 |:-------------:|----------:|